10 Highly-Rated Primary Schools in Cape Town (Public & Private)

 For more information, visit the official Micklefield School website.

-Type: Independent Anglican boys’ school (Pre-Prep, Prep and College)
+Type: Independent Anglican boys’ school

-Primary phase: Grade N/R – Grade 7
+Primary phase: Pre-Prep Grade N – Grade 2; Prep Grade 3 – Grade 7

 3. Hout Bay International School (Hout Bay)

-Primary phase: International Baccalaureate Primary Years Programme (approximately ages 3–11)
+Primary phase: International Baccalaureate Primary Years Programme

 4. American International School of Cape Town (Constantia)